 As students enter the upper elementary grades, they start to groan a little bit more about school.
-Not a lot, but the end of the school year was all about testing and then the summer was fun and now they are back to school.
+Not a lot, but the end of the school year was all about testing, then the summer was fun, and now they are back to school.
 We have to get to know the students, set the classroom expectations, and make it engaging so they realize that school is more than a bubble test.

 You can use Wixie for activities that will both help you get to know your intermediate students and help them take ownership of their growth and learning.

 It is still helpful to do "getting-to-know" you activities as students get older.
 Combine higher expectations for writing and thinking with the Bio Poem template.
 Start by having student type text in blank text boxes, and the edit to add more text to the lines of the poem.
 After they have thought through how they will answer each line, show them how to add images from the Library to support the content of their poem.

 If student devices have web cams, have them capture their image to add to the page.
 Wixie will ask for permission to use the web cam, but if students also click the "Always" check box, you will only have to do this one time.
 You can also have them use the record feature (Options panel for the page) and read the text of their poem or share additional information about themselves.
 This will also ensure that Wixie can record from the device's microphone.

 Asking students to open the template on their own is a great way to let them know that they are also responsible for their learning.
-Once they know how to open a file from the Templates, they can repeat this process to find things like graphic organizers to support research and other thinking projects.
+Once they know how to open a file from the Curriculum or Templates libraries, they can repeat this process to find things like graphic organizers to support research and other thinking projects.

 About Me: Fact and Opinion